 Some student loans may be cancelled or forgiven in some circumstances.
 These include disability, death, bankruptcy, and programs such as teacher loan forgiveness or public service loan forgiveness.
-Federal Perkins Loans, for example, may be cancelled (in full or part) if you volunteer with the Peace Corps or ACTION programs, work as a nurse or medical technician, or work in Head Start, among other activities.
 If you are hoping to get public loan forgiveness, you should enroll in an IBR plan.
 You must make your monthly payments for 120 months before you qualify for loan forgiveness.
-For more information about loan forgiveness, see: https://studentaid.ed.gov/sa/repayloans/forgiveness-cancellation.
+For more information about loan forgiveness, see:

+https://studentaid.ed.gov/sa/repay- loans/forgiveness-cancellation.
 Discuss your situation with your loan provider.